Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 **This is not standalone**

-Running the proton-tkg.sh script will launch the usual wine-tkg-git building process..
-With extra spice.
+Running the proton-tkg.sh script will launch the usual wine-tkg-git building process... with extra spice. **Older than 3.16 wine bases are untested.**

 **Resulting builds will be installed in `~/.steam/steam/compatibilitytools.d`**